numpy/numpy/doc/source/reference/c-api.ufunc.rst

         XXX: Undocumented

     :param name:
         The name for the ufunc.
+Specifying a name of 'add' or 'multiply' enables a special behavior for  integer-typed reductions when no dtype is given.
+If the input type is an integer (or boolean) data type smaller than the size of the int_ data type, it will be internally upcast to the int_ (or uint) data type.

     :param doc:
         Allows passing in a documentation string to be stored with the